ddvkernel/fpga-based-car-parking-system/README.md

 # fpga-based-car-parking-system
-FPGA-based smart car parking system using Verilog with FSM-based control and real-time vehicle detection
+A digital system designed using Verilog HDL to automate parking management with real-time vehicle detection, password-based access control, and output display using LEDs and 7-segment displays.

 ## Problem Statement